internetofwater/IoW-PIDsvc/PIDsvc/README.md

 5. Change ```POSTGRES_PASSWORD```in docker-compose ```environment:``` AND ```password``` in ```context.xml``` to your desired preference
 4. ```docker-compose build```
 5. ```docker-compose up --scale tomcat3=5``` One can set tomcat3=n, where n is number of pidsvc instances desired for apache to load balance to over docker internal round-robin DNS
-6. Pidsvc is deployed at http://localhost:8095, with GUI at http://localhost:8095/PIDSVC
+6. Pidsvc is deployed at http://localhost:8095, with GUI at http://localhost:8095/pidsvc

-## Optional: Change persistence DB
+## Managing data persistence
-The ```docker-compose.yml``` file configures a persistence database as a docker volume.
+The ```docker-compose.yml``` file configures a persistent copy of the postgres database as a docker data volume (which can be mapped directly to other docker containers).
 Alternatively, you may create a directory in the host environment and map that directory to the postgres docker container persistence database.
 See ```docker-compose-persistence-directory.yml``` for an example.

+In either case, the persistent data directory must be empty, or the docker data volume removed before the first postgres image is built.
+After this, the data will persist int he chosen storage volume even after the docker containers are stopped and their images removed.

 ## Optional: Enable https